vachu/prime/README.md

 	<li>test a given number via STDIN for primality</li>
 	</ol>

-	The whole program is implemented as a regular Unix filter.
+The whole program (both 'prime.go' and 'prime2.go') is implemented as a regular Unix filter.

 ## Motivation
 I want to learn Golang and I have a student's fascination for Prime Numbers.